 Later that same year, naturalist David Fleay filmed Benjamin on a primitive movie camera.
 This short film, less than 60 seconds of footage, is the only confirmed video ever taken, of a living Thylacine.

 The above clip shows a colourised version, restored by the National Film and Sound Archive.

 On July 10, 1936, the Tasmanian Parliament passed legislation declaring the Thylacine an endangered species, and prohibiting their killing.

-The Hobart Zoo was keen to find a replacement for Benjamin, and sent trackers out to known Thylacine habitats.
+The Hobart Zoo tried to find a replacement for Benjamin, and sent trackers out to known Thylacine habitats.
 The search would continue, on and off, for two years, but no animals were sighted.

 The International Union for the Conservation of Nature (IUCN) requires a period of 50 years without the sighting of an animal, before they will declare it extinct.

-This was reached in 1986, and the Thylacine officially joined these sad ranks alongside the Dodo, the Passenger Pigeon, and the Baiji Dolphin.
+For the Thylacine, this was reached in 1986.
+From this time the Thylacine officially joined the sad ranks of the Dodo, the Passenger Pigeon, and the Baiji Dolphin.

 As of 2014, IUCN lists more than 2 400 animal species as ‘Critically Endangered’, teetering on the verge of extinction.